 - Contact Us

-Kamada management will host an investment community conference call on Tuesday, August 2, 2016 at 8:30 a.m.
-Eastern time to discuss these results and answer questions.
+Kamada management will host an investment community conference call on Tuesday, May 16 at 8:30am Eastern Time to discuss these results and answer questions.

 The company will host a Research and Development Day to highlight Graft versus Host Disease (GvHD) in New York City on March 3 from 12:00pm to 1:30pm Eastern Time.

 The conpany announced today a collaboration with Massachusetts General Hospital (MGH) to conduct a proof of concept study evaluating the potential benefit of the Company's Liquid Alpha-1 Antitrypsin (AAT) on liver preservation.